mhendrey/TritonsProngs/docs/siglip_vision.md

-# Siglip
+# SigLIP Vision
-This deployment hosts the [SigLIP](https://huggingface.co/google/siglip-so400m-patch14-384) model.
-It takes in the RGB pixel values for images that have been resized to 384x384 and returns the embedding vector (d=1152) that can be used for zero-/few-shot image classification.
+This deployment hosts the [SigLIP](https://huggingface.co/google/siglip-so400m-patch14-384) vision model.
+It takes in the RGB pixel values for images that have been resized to 384x384 and returns the embedding vector (d=1152) that can be used for zero/few-shot image classification.
 Both the input and output are float32.

 Dynamic batching is enabled for this deployment, so clients simply send in a single